 - When conditions favour disease development, do not wait for disease to appear, but apply two consecutive sprays of a Group 4, 11, 28+43, 45+40, 49 or 49+11 fungicide, at the interval recommended on the label, or a single spray of a Group 11 fungicide.
 Then resume the program of sprays using products from a different group to the Group 4, 11, 28+43, 45+40, 49 or 49+11 fungicide just applied.

 - Do not apply more than four sprays of a Group 4 or of a Group 40 product per season.

 - Do not apply more than three sprays of a Group 49 containing product.
-Group 49 containing sprays should not consist of more than 33% of the total number of fungicide sprays per crop.
+Group 49 containing sprays should not consist of more than one in every three of the total number of fungicide sprays per crop.
 Group 49+11 sprays count as both a Group 49 and a Group 11 spray.

 - Apply Group 4 and 49 fungicides only in mixtures or co-formulations with a registered fungicide from a different mode of action group with no known resistance.

 - Continue alternation of fungicides between successive crops.
 Do not make more than (6) six total applications of a Group 49 product per year on the same area targeting the same disease.